Christian views on alcohol: Reformation

+The Waldensians made wine but avoided drunkenness.
 Zwingli reformed Zurich in many ways; in 1530 he reduced the closing time of taverns to 9 pm.
 He warned: "Let every youth flee from intemperance as he would from a poison ... it makes furious the body, ... it brings on premature old age."
 The monks under the Papacy refused to abstain from drinking: this astonished Calvin.
 He said they merely abstained from certain foods instead.
 He contrasted them against the dignified Nazarites and the priests who were forbidden the use of wine in the Jewish Temple.
 With Calvin at Geneva, "Low taverns and drinking shops were abolished, and intemperance diminished."
 However, Calvin's annual salary in Geneva included seven barrels of wine.

 The Lutheran Formula of Concord (1576) and the Reformed Christian confessions of faith make explicit mention of and assume the use of wine, as does the 1689 Baptist Confession of Faith.
 In the Dordrecht Confession of Faith (1632), even the radical Anabaptists, who sought to expunge every trace of Roman Catholicism and to rely only on the Bible, also assumed wine was to be used, and despite their reputation as killjoys, the English Puritans were temperate partakers of "God's good gifts," including wine and ale.